 EQ-Bench tests emotional intelligence through multi-turn role-play scenarios โ€” relationship conflicts, workplace dilemmas, nuanced social situations.
 The format makes pattern-matching on memorized data far less effective than in multiple-choice tests.
 It exposed an interesting gap: GPT-5 scored lower on emotional intelligence than GPT-4o, despite being the “better” model on traditional benchmarks.

-LiveCodeBench uses fresh competitive programming problems with known publication dates, making contamination directly detectable.
+LiveCodeBench uses competitive programming problems with known publication dates, making contamination directly detectable when those problems postdate the model.
 If a model scores high on problems posted before its training cutoff but drops on recent problems, you’re looking at memorization.
 Current top: Gemini 3 Pro Preview (91.7%), DeepSeek V3.2 Speciale (89.6%).

 Chatbot Arena, despite its flaws, remains useful when you account for the style bias.
 The style-controlled rankings (which penalize verbose formatting) are more reliable than the raw Elo scores.
 Six million votes provide real signal about human preferences, even if labs game the submission process.